blmayer/cartman/README.md

 The certificate file must be a x509 certificate encoded em *pem* format.

-If no error occurs you can check if the sent certificate is known:
+If no error occurs the certificates for *test* and *me* will be identified if sent by them.
+You can check if the sent certificate is known using the *tls* package:

 ```
 connInfo := conn.ConnectionState()